 “Lew,” Hill solemnly tells his director, “don’t let Ken Starr do this.
 We got pushed away by the president.
 Don’t let another agent follow in my footsteps.
 Promise me that you’ll fight this.”

-As Merletti described to me, Reno continued to stare at the screen as Mike Wallace concluded his interview with Clint Hill.
-The attorney general was clearly moved.
+Clearly moved, Reno continued to stare at the screen.
 “Very powerful, very convincing; very, very powerful.”

 That evening, Merletti got a call on his White House telephone from Deputy Attorney General Eric Holder.
 “I don’t know how you’ve done this,” Holder said, “but in the course of 24 hours you have convinced the entire upper echelon of the Justice Department that you’re right.
 You mean to tell me that you gave the same presentation to Ken Starr?”